Back to All Events

 • Kepler's Books 1010 El Camino Real Menlo Park, CA, 94025 United States (map)

-In this fascinating book, packed with the moving, real-life stories of the clients she has worked with over the past 20 years, The Deserving describes the vital role a mitigator plays in developing an understanding of how her clients arrived at the point in their life where they committed their crime.
+In this fascinating book packed with the moving, real-life stories of the clients she has worked with over the past twenty years, The Deserving describes the vital role a mitigator plays in developing an understanding of how her clients arrived at the point in their life where they committed their crime.
 We learn that very few people (if any) are born evil, but that the forces that shape us as we grow up can lead to the most tragic of outcomes.

-Elizabeth Vartkessian will be in conversation with journalist Angie Coiro.
+Dr. Vartkessian will be in conversation with journalist Angie Coiro.

 About the Speaker

 Mitigation specialist Elizabeth Vartkessian has been investigating the life histories of those facing the most severe penalties possible in the United States since 2004.
-She holds a Ph.D. in Law from the University of Oxford, an M.S. in Comparative Social Policy from Oxford, and B.A.s in Philosophy and Political Science from the George Washington University, where she was a Presidential Scholar.
+She holds a PhD in Law from the University of Oxford, an MS in Comparative Social Policy from Oxford, and BAs in Philosophy and Political Science from the George Washington University, where she was a Presidential Scholar.
 In 2015 she was awarded the J.M.K.
 Innovation Prize for her efforts to bring mitigation to all areas of the criminal justice process.
 In 2018, the City Council of Baltimore passed a resolution praising her efforts to bring human dignity into the justice system.
 After launching a successful private practice, Vartkessian and several colleagues created Advancing Real Change, Inc., a national non-profit dedicated to conducting life history investigations in criminal cases.
 She has spoken widely and written on the criminal legal system in the Baltimore Sun and numerous peer-reviewed journals and law reviews.
 She lives in Baltimore.

 COVID SAFETY PROTOCOLS: We strongly encourage attendees to wear masks at our events, although they will NOT be required.
 We will have masks available for attendees who want them.
 Do NOT attend the event if you, or any member of your family, have any respiratory symptoms (e.g. cough, runny nose, and/or sore throat), or have had a significant exposure to someone who has tested positive for COVID-19.